-The word "individual" is substituted for the word "person" in Rule 406 to differentiate between an "individual" and an "entity" as a person.
+1 Reporter's Note 2 3 4 5 The word "individual" is substituted for the word "person" in Rule 406 to differentiate between an "individual" and an "entity" as a person.
+6 RULE 407.

-RULE 407.
 SUBSEQUENT REMEDIAL MEASURES.
-Whenever If, after an event, measures are taken which that, if taken previously, would have made the event injury or harm less likely to occur, evidence of the subsequent measures is not admissible to prove negligence, or culpable conduct in connection with the event.

-This rule does not require the exclusion of evidence, a defect in a product, a defect in a product's design, or a need for a warning or instruction.
-Evidence of subsequent measures may be admissible if offered for another purpose, such as proving impeachment or, if controverted, proof of ownership, control, or feasibility of precautionary measures, if controverted, or impeachment.
-An event includes the sale of a product to a user or consumer.

-The amendments to Rule 407 recommended by the Drafting Committee reflect the action of the Committee at its meeting in Cleveland, Ohio on October 4-6, 1996.
+Whenever If, after 7 an event, measures are taken which that, if taken previously, would have made the 8 event less likely to occur, evidence of the subsequent measures is not admissible to 9 prove negligence, or culpable conduct, in connection with the event.
+This rule does 10 not require the exclusion of evidence a defect in a product, a defect in a product 's 11 design, or a need for a warning or instruction.
+Evidence of subsequent measures 12 may be admissible when offered for another purpose, such as proving impeachment 13 or, if controverted, proof of ownership, control, or feasibility of precautionary 14 measures, if controverted, or impeachment.
+15 Reporter's Note 16 17 18 19 20 21 22 23 24 25 26 27 28 29 The amendments to Rule 407 recommended by the Drafting Committee reflect the action of the Committee at its meeting in Cleveland, Ohio on October 4-6, 1996.
 First, the Rule retains the existing language of Uniform Rule 407 as set forth in Lines 3, 4, 5 and 6 to reflect the judgment of the Drafting Committee that the Rule ought to apply to pre-accident, post-manufacturing measures as well as post-accident measures to provide an incentive to take remedial measures before the injury giving rise to the action has occurred.
 Second, the rule as now drafted, retains in Lines 5-7, with two minor punctuation changes, the language of amended Rule 407 of the Federal Rules of Evidence which took effect December 1, 1997.
 It is consistent with the general feeling of the members of the Drafting Committee that the general rule of exclusion ought to apply to products liability cases as well as to negligence actions.

-In contrast to the black letter of Uniform Rule 407 as now recommended, Federal Rule 407 provides:
+In contrast to the black letter of Uniform Rule 407 as now recommended, 30 Federal Rule 407 provides:

-When, after an injury or harm allegedly caused by an event measures are taken which that, if taken previously, would have made the event less likely to occur, evidence of the subsequent measures is not admissible to prove negligence, culpable conduct defect in a product, a defect in a product's design, or a need for a warning or instruction in connection with the event.
+When, after an injury or harm allegedly caused by an event measures are taken which that, if taken previously, would have made the event less likely to occur, evidence of the subsequent measures is not admissible to prove negligence, culpable conduct defect in a product, a defect in a product 's design, or a need for a warning or instruction in connection with the event.
 This rule does not require the exclusion of.
-Evidence of subsequent measures may be when offered for another purpose, such as impeachment or B if controverted B proving proof of ownership, control, or feasibility of precautionary measures controverted, or impeachment.
+Evidence of subsequent measures may be when offered for another purpose, such as impeachment or B if controverted - proving proof of ownership, control, or feasibility of precautionary measures controverted, or impeachment.